 Decarbonisation

 Our target is to achieve net zero by 2050 at the latest.
-We already have line of sight to a 50% reduction in scope 1 and 2 emissions per job by 2035, which would represent a 30% reduction in our total scope 1 and 2 emissions.
+We have established a clear line of sight to reduce scope 1 and 2 emissions per job by 50% by 2035, which would represent a 30% reduction in our total scope 1 and 2 emissions.
 We have set this as our interim target.

-We work with partners and suppliers to reduce emissions across our supply chain.
+We also work with partners and suppliers to reduce emissions across our supply chain.

-There are four pillars to our decarbonisation plan:
+There are four pillars to our decarbonisation plan – more information about these can be found below:

 Route optimisation and driving behaviours